Wix vs Shopify vs Squarespace — The Essential Comparison

 (And if you don’t need a fully-fledged online store, but just want to embed products on an existing website or social media presence, the Shopify Starter plan, which costs just $5 per month, gives you a very cheap way to do so).

-However, when it comes to content creation tools, Squarespace and Wix arguably offer better value, because they let you do more with text, images, blogs, galleries and videos out of the box.
+However, when it comes to content creation tools, I’d have to say that Squarespace and Wix arguably offer better value, because they let you do a lot more with text, images, blogs, galleries and videos out of the box.
 Although Shopify does give you access to good content management tools, these typically come in the form of apps (many of which involve a fee).

 One last thing to note about pricing is that if you pay for Wix or Squarespace on an annual basis, you’ll get a free custom domain name for your first year of service.